-The City is responsible for the maintenance of most of the streetlights in the City (some areas of the City are maintained by Puget Sound Energy).
-The City's goal is to have all street lights repaired within 96 hours of being notified to ensure safety and convenience for the public (this does not include light poles damaged in traffic accidents).
+The City is responsible for the maintenance of most of the street light lamps and fixtures in the City (some areas of the City are maintained by Puget Sound Energy).
+The City's goal is to have all street lights repaired within 96 hours of being notified to ensure safety and convenience for the public.
+This does not include structural damage to street light poles, which must be specially ordered and installed.